 This tutorial engages you with light in your editing style, and you can see how refining small details and elements translate to significant changes in your image.

-Remember, experimenting is the ultimate key in creating fun images you enjoy, and this whale certainly makes a fun splash just in time for summer!
+Remember, experimenting is the ultimate key to creating fun images you enjoy, and this whale certainly makes a fun splash just in time for summer!